TITLE 89: SOCIAL SERVICES

 "Family" means one or more adults and children, related by blood, marriage, civil union, or adoption and residing in the same household.

-is the current foster parent of a child in the custody or guardianship of the Department pursuant to the Child and Family Services Act and the Juvenile Court Act of 1987, if the child has been placed in the home for at least one year and has established a significant and family-like relationship with the foster parent, and the foster parent has been identified by the Department as the child's permanent connection.
-[20 ILCS 505/7(b)]
+"Fictive kin" means any individual, unrelated by birth or marriage, who is shown to have close personal or emotional ties with the child or the child's family prior to the child's placement with the individual or is the current foster parent of a child in the custody or guardianship of the Department pursuant to a court order, if the child has been placed in the home for at least one year and has established a significant and family-like relationship with the foster parent, and the foster parent has been identified by the Department as the child's permanent connection.
+[20 ILCS 505/7(b)].

 "Godparent" is a person who sponsors a child at baptism or one in whom the parents have entrusted a special duty that includes assisting in raising the child if the parent cannot raise the child.
 If the person is considered to be the child's godparent, in order for placement to occur, the same placement selection criteria as contained in 89 Ill.
 Adm.
 Code 301.60 (Placement Selection Criteria) must be met.
 If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in 89 Ill.
 Adm.
 Code 301.80 (Relative Home Placement) must be met.

-"Permanency goal" means the desired outcome of intervention and service that is determined to be consistent with the health, safety, well-being and best interests of the child.
+"Permanency goal" means the desired outcome of intervention and service, that is determined to be consistent with the health, safety, well-being, and best interests of the child.
 A permanent legal status is usually a component of the permanency goal.

+"Permanent connection" means a family-like relationship, consistent with a child's best interests, health, safety, and well-being, that provides safe, stable, and committed parenting; unconditional love and lifelong support; and a permanent legal status between child and family.
 For a child for whom the Department is legally responsible, a permanent connection may be the child's parents or another caregiver in the child's home of origin.
 When the child cannot be safely returned home, a permanent connection may be the current or former foster parent or relative caregiver, an individual identified as an adoptive or legal guardianship placement resource, or another individual from among the child's or family's lifelong connections with whom a child has developed a familial relationship.

 "Relative", for purposes of placement of children for whom the Department is legally responsible, means any person, 21 years of age or over, other than the parent, who: